-- 1. Type of Subsidy: 202 PAC Chronically Mentally III - Housing with this type of subsidy is restricted to household in which the head of the household has a chronic mental illness (a severe and persistent mental or emotional impairment). - 2.
-In order for an applicant to be eligible for occupancy, the applicants household annual income must not exceed the applicable income limit, which is published annually and is available from the local HUD office or on-line at www.huduser.org.
+- 1. Type of Subsidy: 202 PRAC, Elderly - Housing with this type of subsidy is restricted to household in which the head of the household is 62 years of age or older. - 2.
+In order for an applicant to be eligible for occupancy, the applicant household's annual income must not exceed the applicable income limit, which is published annually and is available from the local HUD office or on-line at www.huduser.org.
 Income limits are based on family size and the annual income the family receives.
 The income limits for this project's type of subsidy are: